zombifier/Pathoschild.StardewMods/ContentPatcher/docs/author-guide/text-operations.md

 <td><code>Value</code></td>
 <td>

-The text to replace the found `Search` value with.
-Like most Content Patcher fields, **whitespace is trimmed from the start and end**.
+The text with which to replace the value.

 This field supports [tokens](../author-guide.md#tokens), and capitalization doesn't matter.
+Like most Content Patcher fields, whitespace is trimmed from the start and end.

 </td>
 </tr>